bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SequenceInTrackPanel_2AwvXjv7r7LvJK8xaTQN3z/Documentation.md

-Sequence of sleepers within the track panel.
+Sequence of the sleeper within the track panel.